Tizoc-/rshell/README.md

 Bug io
 ---
 after running any number of io redirections the regular bash commands such as cat, ls ,pwd without redirection doesnt not work

-piping doesnt work

-when more that one of the io redirection on the first one is taken into account

 passing in nothing causes segmentation fault